DarrenCoppinger/milestone-project-4/README.md

 This website, [BarTender](https://bartender-ms4.herokuapp.com/), was designed as a part of my Code Institute Full Stack Development course, specifically the Full Stack Framewords with Django module.
 The website is an online tool for a fictitious bar of the same name.

-The website aims to:
-- provide a booking system for customers to request a type of seat in the bar for a particular date and time
-- provide a database of booking requests for staff to review and reduce their workload by sending automatic emails to the customers
-- to provide a completely contactless way for customers to look at the menu of the bar and then place an order for their table.

 ## Table of Contents
 0. [**Introduction**](#introduction)